mgcooper/icemodel/test/benchmarks/reports/postprocess/POSTPROCESS_PERF_REPORT.md

 - Accuracy is reported as the maximum absolute difference against the legacy timetable `retime` output.
 - This tool is intentionally separate from `run_spectral_study_bootstrap`.

+## Resolution

+The fixed-step hourly aggregation is accepted as the production default.
+The legacy `retime` branch remains as a fallback for non-aligned timetable spacing.